jelicas/jelicas.github.io/_posts/2022-05-10-google-sign-in-ionic-with-capacitor-firebase-auth-draft.markdown

 `ionic capacitor add android`
 {: refdef}

-Open generated android folder in android studio and change to project view
+Open generated android folder (/ionic-firebase-auth/android) in Android Studio and change to Project View.

 ![Andorid project view](/assets/images/projectview.png)

-# Firebase Google provider setup for Android App:
+### Firebase Google provider setup for Android App

 As mentioned in Firebase: Google sign-in is automatically configured on your connected Apple and web apps.
 To set up Google sign-in for your Android apps, you need to add the SHA1 fingerprint for each app on your Project Settings.
-For Linux and MacOS run command:
+For Linux and MacOS run this command in terminal:

 {:refdef: style="text-align: center;"}
 `keytool -list -v -alias androiddebugkey -keystore ~/.android/debug.keystore`